alexandre-dacaf/cliware/docs/backlog.md

     - [ ] Bug1.3 - Terminal create should get the biggest id and create id+1, on last index of array
     - [ ] Bug1.4 - Terminal delete shouldn't happen when only one terminal (see Bug1.1)
     - [ ] Bug1.5 - When terminal delete, active or selected index should remain the same because the next terminal will take the deleted one's place

+## To Be Defined (TBD)
+- [ ] Tbd1 - Single base prompt component, with input types as children components